shivamsinghal160/URL-Shortener-API-Node.js/readme.md

 **-> Auth Required**

-- `GET /api/shorten/overall` : Get overall analytics of all the shortened URLs.
+- `GET /api/shorten/overall` : Get all the shortened URLs belongs to you in JSON Format.
 - `POST /api/shorten`: Shorten a long URL.

 ## API Endpoints for Shorten URLs Analytics (Auth Required)